MarcelKT/Unity-Vegetation-Engine/README.md

 I was going to add plant spreading, but I decided to first move the project to Unreal Engine IV (I missed the depth of C++ I could use for the grid and I generally prefer the environment provided there).
 I'll add that if I recover the files.

+Progress (descriptions of what these demonstrate are at the end of the file):

 Hierarchal Bounding Grids Demo:

 [![Hierarchal Bounding Grids Demo Video](https://img.youtube.com/vi/cLpGdPiAZaE/0.jpg)](https://www.youtube.com/watch?v=cLpGdPiAZaE)